davidbonnet/astring/README.md

 npm start
 ```

-Finally, a non-minified version without a source map can be obtained by running:
+Finally, a non-minified and source map free version can be obtained at `dist/astring.js` by running:
 ```bash
 npm run build
 ```